Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Results

 We next sought to understand if \methodnameabbrev{} generalized to sources unseen in training.
 Many representation learning methods are designed to learn representations invariant to microscopy batch effects.
-This is true not just of \methodnameabbrev{}, whose contrastive method minimizes distances between images treated with the same perturbation across different sources, but also CLIP, which maps images treated with the same perturbation across sources to the same chemical compound representation.
+This is true not just of \methodnameabbrev{}, whose contrastive method minimizes distances between images treated with the same perturbation across different sources, but also CLIP-based approaches \cite{sanchez2023cloome, fradkin2024molecules}, which map images treated with the same perturbation across sources to the same chemical compound representation.
 Hence, a major question with these representation learning methods is if these learned invariances generalize, or if they are overfit to sources seen during training.

-To assess generalization to unseen sources, we designed an OOD (out-of-distribution) experiment using the POS-CTL wells, in which the training dataset consists of $5$ seen sources and the \nntest{} dataset consists wholly of a sixth source unseen during training of the representation learning model (Figure~\ref{fig:pos_control_stratification}C).
-For each representation learning method, we evaluated compound-replicate retrieval performance on the unseen source test dataset and found that all representation learning methods dropped in performance when sources are unseen in training (Figure~\ref{fig:results}C; Supplementary Table~\ref{tab:pos_ctl_results}).
-Notably, in the NSB setting, SimCLR (34.45\%) and CLIP (32.53\%) no longer outperformed CellProfiler (39.26\%), suggesting that performance above CellProfiler may be because of overfitting to seen sources.
+To assess generalization to unseen sources, we designed an OOD (out-of-distribution) experiment using the POS-CTL wells, in which the training dataset consists of $5$ seen sources and the \nntest{} dataset consists wholly of a sixth source unseen during training (Fig~\ref{fig:pos_control_stratification}C).
+For each representation learning method, we evaluated compound-replicate matching performance on the unseen source test dataset.
+We found that all representation learning methods dropped in performance when sources are unseen in training (Fig~\ref{fig:results}C; \nameref{S5_Table}).
+In the NSB setting, SimCLR (34.45\%), CLIP (32.53\%), and DINOv3 (33.54\%) no longer outperformed CellProfiler (39.26\%), suggesting that performance above CellProfiler may be due to overfitting to seen sources.
 However, \methodnameabbrev{} (51.57\%) still significantly outperformed CellProfiler, SimCLR, and CLIP, indicating \methodnameabbrev{}'s capacity to generalize to unseen sources.
-In the NSS setting, \methodnameabbrev{}'s performance (11.25\%) was not significantly better than that of SimCLR (9.14\%) or CLIP (10.76\%), although \methodnameabbrev{} was significantly better than CellProfiler (7.32\%).
-We note that the unseen source NSS experiment is the only where all methods underperformed random guessing, suggesting that comparing data across sources, if the source is unseen during training of representation learning models, remains an unsolved problem.
+In the NSS setting, \methodnameabbrev{}'s performance (11.25\%) was not significantly better than that of SimCLR (9.14\%), CLIP (10.76\%), or DINOv3 (10.97\%), although \methodnameabbrev{} was significantly better than CellProfiler (7.32\%).
+We note that the unseen source NSS experiment is the only setting where all methods underperformed random guessing, suggesting that generalization to a source unseen during training remains an unsolved problem.